meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 <a id="org0941e76"></a>

-## Past me (2013)
+### Past me (2013)

 I&rsquo;ve seen people make the uncharitable presumption that meat-eaters just can&rsquo;t bear to give up the taste.
 So let me clarify that back in 2013 when I decided to lose weight, I liked meat but wasn&rsquo;t a fan in any particular way.
 I was ready to go plant-based or even eat nothing but broccoli for a year if that&rsquo;s what it took (young people are extreme).
 So I read up on necessary nutrients, all the vitamins, minerals and their different forms, to find out the bare essential foods to eat.

 I had no bias for meat, but I was (and still am) biased in favour of bread and beer, because I like the stuff so much.
 I also like many vegetarian foods.
 I enjoy tofu, seitan and legumes.
 I think quorn nuggets beat chicken nuggets.

 Since it&rsquo;s common in Sweden to believe plant-based is healthiest, I was surprised to read about retinoids (animal-sourced vitamin A) versus carotenoids (vegetable-sourced vitamin A).
-How to find vitamin K1 and K2 in an animal-free diet.
+How to find vitamins B12 and K2 in an animal-free diet.
 What role omega 3 plays, how much we need, and what factors might affect how much we need.
 I followed nerds discussing ideal supplement regimens on forums about human longevity and nootropics.

 Time and time again, I found that the nutrient under analysis can be found in some animal tissue or other, together with all the cofactors known to aid its absorption.
 Often it could be found especially in the &ldquo;worst&rdquo; part from a cholesterol perspective, e.g. the egg yolk, the saturated animal fat, the red meat.
 Animals started looking like a preformulated nutritional supplement from Nature.
 So that&rsquo;s what I ate.
 I spent much of my free time that year just geeking out about nutrition, and was at the peak of my health.
 I virtually couldn&rsquo;t sunburn, I went shirtless and barefoot all the time, my immune system was king, my eyesight improved, my reflexes improved.